p477d343/pcap_analyser/README.md

 The PCAP Analyzer is a tool for analyzing PCAP (packet capture) files to identify malicious IP addresses and generate various reports.

+## Features

+- Analyzes PCAP files in a specified directory
+- Identifies malicious IP addresses based on a provided blacklist and the stamparm/ipsum threat intelligence feed
+- Generates a list of unique IP addresses found in the PCAP files
+- Provides a summary of the analysis results, including the number of scanned files, malicious IPs found, and unique IPs found
+- Logs detailed information about the analysis process for better transparency and debugging

 ## Prerequisites

 - Python 3.x